 The average age of representatives in the Parliament of Australia is 52.
 This means a generational gap between elected officials and young people who are between the ages of 15-30 years old.
 This group of elected officials make decisions that will have impact for decades to come.

-It is important to include young people in conversations around the issues that affect them directly.
 Connecting to Parliament with MP Alicia Payne will host two town halls in August, 2021, exploring: